maisiesadler53/Distributed_gol/README.md

 ![Step 2](content/cw_diagrams-Distributed_2.png)

 You should report the number of cells that are still alive *every 2 seconds* to the local controller.
 The controller should then send an `AliveCellsCount` event to the `events` channel.
+It also needs to send `TurnComplete` events whenever it finishes a turn, so that the test can check the turn number.

 Test your implementation using `go test -v -run=TestAlive` *on the controller*.